 Security.
 Because e-mail sent via the MSBA Website is not encrypted, you should not send messages containing information that you consider highly sensitive via this Website.
 We use standard security measures to ensure that information provided by you, including your personally identifiable information, is not lost, misused, altered, or unintentionally destroyed.
 We also use software to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 Except for authorized law enforcement investigations, no attempts are made to identify individual users or their usage habits.
 The transmission of Registration IDs and Passwords to this Website is encrypted.

 Disclaimer.
 The materials in this Website are provided “as is” and without warranties of any kind either express or implied.
 The MSBA does not warrant the accuracy, reliability, or timeliness of any information published on this Website, and to the fullest extent permitted by applicable law disclaims any liability for any losses caused by the reliance on the accuracy, reliability or timeliness of such information.

 Contact Information.
-For questions about your privacy while using this Website, please contact the MSBA’s Chief Operating Officer, Matt Donovan.
+For questions about your privacy while using this Website, please contact the MSBA’s Director of Administration and Operations, Matt Donovan.